discordeno/template/README.md

 ## Step By Step using Docker (without Docker Compose)
 After setting up the project:
-1. Build the container, from the root of your project with the command `docker build -t mybot .`
+1. Build the container, from the root of your project with the command `docker build --unstable -t mybot .`
-2. Run the container `docker run --env-file ./env -t mybot`
+2. Run the container `docker run --env-file .env -t mybot`

 ## Step By Step Without Docker

 After setting up the project:
-1. Start the bot `deno run -A --quiet mod.ts`
+1. Start the bot `deno run -A --quiet --import-map=./import-map.json --unstable mod.ts`

 **Note:** To run the bot with [PM2](https://github.com/Unitech/pm2):
 `pm2 start mod.ts --interpreter="deno" --interpreter-args="run --allow-read --allow-write --allow-net --import-map=./import-map.json"`